 Improving your business processes and practices connected directly to your customer journey is one way to take control of current uncertainty and ensure key relationships are maintained and maximised.
-It will also provide you with an enhanced abilty to scale-up again out of any current market/trading restrictions.
+It will also provide you with an enhanced ability to scale-up again out of any current market/trading restrictions.

 Common to many of the 98 SMEs who have benefited from working with the Productivity & Innovation Centre over the past 18 months has been the challenge in creating a clear and repeatable customer journey.
 An over-reliance on single individuals (creating bottle-necks), too many run-of-the-mill problems escalated to senior management for resolution (wasted time and focus), and too much variance in project timelines and profitability, are all common challenges which can be alleviated by having an efficient and clearer customer journey.

 Don’t forget to summarise your key findings and learning from this activity onto your Dynamic Recovery Framework template – Practices and People sections.